for Veterans and the Public

 The lower your viral load, the better.

 CD4 counts and HIV viral load tests are usually done when you first see a new provider and about every 3 months afterwards.
-Results can help you and your doctor decide how quickly to start taking anti-HIV drugs (more on this in Treatment Decisions), and for people on HIV drugs, to tell whether they are working.
+Results can help you and your doctor decide how quickly to start taking anti-HIV drugs (more on this in Treatment Decisions), and for people on HIV drugs, to tell whether the drugs are working.